gromnitsky/installwatch/README.md

 	installwatch -o <filename> <command>

-does the same thing, but writing data in <filename>, which is truncated if it already exixts.
+does the same thing, but writing data in <filename>, which is truncated if it already exits.

-The typical use is:
+A typical usage:

 	installwatch -o ~/install/foobar-x.y make install

-Extra options are displayed by running:
+Extra options:

 	installwatch --help